 Over the past few years, Handwrytten has worked hard to optimize our strategy for gaining clients.
 While no strategy is perfect, here’s our step-by-step outbound marketing strategy that has worked well for us.
 In the spirit of total transparency, we’re throwing this out to the world here.
 We are sure our competition will get a hold of this too, and quite frankly, we’re OK with that, for as long as we keep innovating, they’ll keep having to play catch-up!
 So, without further ado, here’s our full outbound handwritten note marketing automation strategy, including every tool we use.
-I hope you find this informative and useful.
+We hope you find this informative and useful.

 As you hopefully know, Handwrytten is a leading note automation platform.
 We use robots (built in-house) to write out notes on behalf of our clients.
 As we feel showing our prospects this experience first hand is the best way to drive interest, we like to send our prospects Handwrytten handwritten notes.
 Handwritten notes also have a much higher open rate than print notes, so this is also a great way to drive prospect awareness of our brand.
 We feel if the user opens our note, they, therefore, prove that handwritten notes “work”!
 The question then becomes: how do we build a list of targets, complete with mailing addresses?
 It turns out, this is a multi-step process that involves help from around the globe!